CaitCatDev/svim/README.md

-# fedit
+# svim
 ---

-Fooedit(Name may be subject to change) is a simple terminal based text edditor.
-Currently in early development.
+svim is a simple modal terminal based text edditor.
+Inspired by vi,vim and nvim Currently in early development.

 ## Project Structure